gvwilson/thirdbit/src/fiction/madica/index.md

 ## What Are *You* Doing Here?

-They all froze: the two fairies, the ELF, the sniffling snarkasaurus, and the regrettably less than fully-tailed cat.
-They all froze, but the voice carried on.
+They all froze:
+the cat,
+the two fairies,
+the ELF,
+and the sniffling snarkasaurus
+The voice carried on.
 "We knew *exactly* who you were, and if anything was going to wake Himself up, it would be seeing you.
 And we couldn't have that, could we?
 Not when we were so close to being free."

 "Who's 'we'?" the snarkasaurus asked angrily.

 "What do you mean 'free'?" the cat asked at the same time.
 But it was Laurellen's question that made Madica's eyes go wide.

 "Mr. Poudell?"
 Laurellen said.
 "What are *you* doing here?"

-And suddenly Madica recognized the voice, and remembered who it was that smelled like warm talc and old coffee.
-From the way the cat's fur bristled, she could tell she wasn't the only one.
+Suddenly Madica recognized the scratchy voice, and remembered who smelled like warm talc and old coffee.
+From the way the cat's fur bristled, she could tell it did too.

-"I could ask you the same question," the now-familiar voice replied.
+"I could ask you the same question," the voice replied.
-"It *is* a school day, you know—you *should* be in human studies class right now."
+"It *is* a school day, you know—you should be in human studies class right now."

 "I rather think this is a wee bit more important, don't you?" the cat drawled.
 Batting Madica's leg to get her attention, it pointed at its eyes, then at the walls and ceiling.
 Madica turned her palms up to signal 'what?'

-The cat sighed impatiently, but before it could try again, Mr.
+The cat sighed impatiently.
+Before it could try again,
+Mr. Poudell's voice said,
+"I completely agree.
-Poudell's voice said, "I agree.
-Oh, believe me, after twenty million years of filling in forms to keep track of whether *this* giant sloth has been nice or *that* smilodon has been naughty, I—"
+After twenty million years of filling in forms to keep track of whether *this* giant sloth has been nice or *that* smilodon has been naughty, I—"

 "What's a smilodon?"
 Ike interrupted.

 "It was what passed for a predator once the mammals took over," the snarkasaurus sniffed.
 "Kind of like a big cat with teeth that stuck out of its jaw."

 "Oh, you mean a saber-toothed tiger!"
-Ike nodded vigorously, which made his windshield flap up and down.
+Ike nodded vigorously,
+which made his windshield flap up and down.
 "I read about them!
-But the correct name for a giant sloth is 'megatherium'.
+And a giant sloth is a megatherium.
 It was in the same book.
 There was this picture of them fighting, and—"

-"Do you mind!?"
-Mr. Poudell's thundered.
-"This is my first proper super-villain speech, and you have quite gone and spoiled it, thank you very much."
+"Do you mind?"
+Mr. Poudell's voice thundered.
+"This is my first proper super-villain speech, and you have quite gone and spoiled it!"

-"Sorry, Mr. Poudell," the three children said in unison.
+"Sorry, Mr. Poudell," the children said in unison.

-"Quite right," the cat said soothingly, all the while gesturing frantically at the walls and ceiling.
+"Please, carry on," the cat said, all the while gesturing frantically at the walls and ceiling.

 "What?"
 Madica hissed.
 "I don't know what you're trying to tell me."

-"He's trying to tell you that I don't have any cameras in the hallways," Mr. Poudell said smugly.
+"It's trying to tell you that I don't have any cameras in the hallways," Mr. Poudell's voice said smugly.
 "Which means you could, oh, I don't know, sneak away while your ninja friend tries to distract me with witty banter.
-But you see, that's not going to work."
+But that's not going to work."

-"And why is that?" the cat asked, after shooting one last exasperated look at Madica.
+"Why not?" the cat asked,
+shooting one last exasperated look at Madica.

 Mr. Poudell didn't answer.
+Instead,
+from up ahead,
+voices began to moan,
-He didn't need to.
-From up ahead, they suddenly heard the shuffle of slow feet and voices moaning, "Braaaains… fresh braaaains…" A moment later the terrifying sound came from the other direction as well.
+"Braaaains… fresh braaaains…"
+A moment later the terrifying sound came from behind them as well.

 "Have fun with your new friends," Mr. Poudell's voice gloated.
 "Now if you'll excuse me, I have a planet to obliterate."

-"Oh no!
-We're trapped!" the snarkasaurus whimpered, sitting down suddenly on the floor and putting her head in her paws.
+"Oh no!" the snarkasaurus whimpered, sitting down suddenly on the floor and putting her head in her paws.
 "They're going to put me back in a box and—"

-"Oh, *do* be quiet, thank you?" the cat snapped.
-It tilted its head to one side, then pointed forward.
+"Oh, *do* give it a moment, will you?" the cat snapped.
+It cocked its head for a moment, then pointed forward.
 "That way.
 Quickly now."

 "But what about the zombies?"
 Madica protested.
-The voices had given her goosebumps, and the thought of being grabbed at by all those hands again…
+The thought of being grabbed at by all those hands again…

 "You can wait here for the other lot if you like," the cat said over its shoulder.

 Ike and Laurellen looked at Madica.
-She gave an exaggerated shrug, rolling her eyes and waving her hands in circles, just her dad did when she asked a silly question.
-It drew a small smile from her friend, who tapped Ike on the wing.
+She gave an exaggerated shrug and rolled her eyes, just like her dad did when she asked him a silly question.
+It drew a small smile from Laurellen, who squeezed Ike's wing.
 "Come on."
 The two followed the cat up the corridor.

-Madica took two steps to go with them, hesitated, and crouched down instead.
+Madica hesitated and then crouched down.
 "Hey," she said softly to the snarkasaurus.
-"Are you coming with us?"
+"Are you coming?"

 "What's the point?" the snarkasaurus sniffled.
+"Stay, go…
-"Stay, go… They'll put my body back in a box and put my brain in a jar and I'll *never* get to play or have friends or *anything*.
+They'll put my body back in a box and put my brain in a jar and I'll *never* get to play or have friends or *anything*.
 It's not fair."

 "No it's not," Madica agreed.
-"That's why we're not going to let them."
+"That's why we're not going to let it happen."
 She held out her hand.
-The snarkasaurus sniffled again, then let Madica pull her to her feet.
+The snarkasaurus sniffled again, then let Madica pull her up.

-They had to run to catch up with Ike and Laurellen.
-The cat was nowhere to be seen, but the zombies' slow moans grew louder and louder as they raced along the corridor.
+They had to run to catch up with the others.
+Every moment the zombies' moans grew louder.

 And louder.

 And *louder*.

-At every step, Madica expected to plow headlong into a pack of robot zombies.
+At every step,
+Madica expected to plow into them.
 Instead, the corridor just went on and on, curving gently around on itself until—

 "S-stop!"
+Ike wheezed,
-Ike wheezed, letting go of Laurellen's hand and flopping down on the floor.
+letting go of Laurellen's hand and flopping down on the floor.
 "I c-can't keep… keep…"

 "But Ike—we *have* to keep running!"
-Laurellen protested, grabbing one of his wings and tried to pull him back onto his landing gear.
+Laurellen protested, trying to pull him back onto his landing gear.
 "The zombies are—"

-"Wait," Madica said.
+"Wait!"
+Madica said.
 She pointed at the door beside them.
 "We're right back where we started!"

-Sure enough, the number on the door was 148-A. They had run in a circle all the way around the inside of the flying saucer!
+Sure enough, the number on the door was 148-A.
+They had run in a circle all the way around the flying saucer!

 Madica and Laurellen looked at each other.
 "It's just a recording!" they said in unison.

 "To drive us away from the control room, no doubt.
 Fiendish!"
 The cat pointed at the door.
 "Get that open, now!"

-But the door was locked.
-First Madica, then Laurellen, then the snarkasaurus rattled it, but it would not open.
+But it was locked.
+No matter how hard they rattled it, it would not open.
 "If only I still had my tail," the cat sighed.
-"I can unlock almost anything with that…"
+"I can unlock almost anything with it."

 "With your tail?"
 Madica asked.

 The cat nodded sorrowfully.
 "It was part of the training for this mission.
-I was actually quite proud when I finally mastered it."
+I was actually quite proud when I finally mastered the technique."

 Ike groaned and stood up.
-"I've still got a bit of fuel left," he said.
-"Maybe I can cut through."
+"I've got a bit of fuel left.
+Maybe I can cut through."

 "No!"
 Laurellen stepped between him and the door.
 "You can't use up all your fuel!
 You'll—you'll—"

 "I'll just go to sleep," he said.
-For the first time, Madica heard the same gentleness in his voice that had been in Laurellen's.
-"That won't be so bad.
-Not if you're here.
+Madica heard the same gentleness in his voice that had been in Laurellen's.
+"That won't be so bad,
+not if you're here.
 Now come on—I don't think I can do this by myself."

 He was right.
-It took all of them, including the cat, to prop him against the door upside down with his jet pointed right at the lock.
+It took all of them to prop him upside down against the door with his jet pointed at the lock.
 "Ready?" he asked in a muffled voice.

 "Be careful," Laurellen said anxiously.

 Ike chuckled.
 "Sure.
 Like that's been working for us.
 Here goes!"

-His jet sputtered, then caught, then flared.
-A hot white flame splashed against the door and spilled upward like an upside-down waterfall of fire.
+His jet sputtered, then flared.
+White flame splashed against the door and spilled upward like an upside-down waterfall of fire.
 The metal turned red, then orange, then—

+*Pffft.*
-*Pffft.* Without warning, Ike's jet just stopped.
+Without warning, Ike's jet just stopped.
 "Keep going!" the cat commanded.
 "You're almost there!"
 But Ike didn't answer.

 "Ike!"
 Laurellen let go of the wing she'd been holding and knelt down beside him.
 "Oh, Ike, wake up!
 Please, wake up!"
 But he didn't.

 "Rats!
 Darn!
 Fooey!"
 The frustration in the cat's voice was almost as fiery as the glowing red patch on the door.
-"We were so close!
-So close!"
+"We were so close!"

-And that's when the snarkasaurus ran up the length of Ike's body and pressed both hands against the hot metal.
+And that's when the snarkasaurus ran up the length of Ike's body and pressed both of her hands against the glowing red metal door.

 "What are you *doing*?"
 Madica exclaimed.

-She let go of Ike's other wing and reached out to pull the snarkasaurus away.
+"Wait!" the snarkasaurus said.

-"No!" she said.
-"Wait!
-I can almost—look, it's working!"
-And sure enough, her fingers were slowly, slowly, tearing their way through the hot metal of the door as if it was a sheet of rubber.
+"I can almost—look, it's working!"
+Sure enough, her fingers were slowly tearing open the door as if it was a sheet of rubber.

 But the metal was cooling and hardening as she did so.
 She grunted with the strain.

-Madica took a quick step forward and braced her shoulder underneath the little dinosaur's rear end.
+*Ting!*

-*Clink!* With that little sound, the metal tore away leaving a hole just big enough for a cat to scramble through.
-And that's what the cat did—up Madica's back, a bound to the snarkasaurus's head, and through the hole.
+With that little sound,
+the metal tore open just enough for the cat to scramble through.

 The lock clicked a moment later.
 Madica and Laurellen shifted Ike out of the way so that the door could open.
-"You can let go now," Madica said to the snarkasaurus, who hadn't moved.
+"You can let go now," Madica said to the snarkasaurus.

 "Actually, I can't," the dinosaur said.
 "My hands are kind of welded here."

 "We'll come back for you," the cat said.
 "I promise.
+Now come on,
+you two,
-Now come on, you two, we still have a planet to save."
+we still have a planet to save."

 "I'm not leaving Ike," Laurellen said.

 The cat rolled its eyes.
 "Again?
 Very well—just the two of us then.
-Come along!"
+Tally ho!"

 It scampered up the stairs.
 Madica and Laurellen exchanged looks that were equal parts "be careful" and "don't worry—I'll be OK" and "how are we *ever* going to tell our parents about this?" and then she squeezed through the half-open door to follow.

 </section>